 Coriander seeds have been treasured from India and China to the Middle East since early history.
 Coriander seeds have even been found in old Sanskrit writings and early Egyptian tombs.

 Coriander seed is a fairly versatile spice and while it's tough to find an exact replacement, these spice hacks will help you in a time of need.
 Coriander seeds are often described as tasting earthy, nutty and peppery and slightly lemony.
-If a recipe calls for coriander seeds and you don't have them, you can substitute proportionally with any of the following spices:
+If a recipe calls for coriander seeds and you don't have them or your ground coriander seeds have been on your shelf for way too long, we've got some great coriander replacements for you.

 Best Bet: Caraway Seeds